Last updated: June 18, 2024

 • Start creating good savings habits that will last a lifetime.
 Learn to “pay yourself” as part of your monthly budget instead of spending all your available funds.

-• Use some of your freed-up discretionary funds to set up an emergency savings, which can provide good financial protection if you lose your job, experience a costly medical situation, or have other unexpected expenses.
+• Use some of your freed-up discretionary funds to set up emergency savings, which may provide good financial protection if you lose your job, experience a costly medical situation, or have other unexpected expenses.

 • Add to your retirement savings for increased financial security and stability into old age.